UDST/urbansim_templates/docs/source/getting-started.rst

 Production releases
 ~~~~~~~~~~~~~~~~~~~

-UrbanSim Templates can be installed using the Pip or Conda package managers (NOT YET - COMING SOON).
+UrbanSim Templates can be installed using the Pip or Conda package managers.

 .. code-block:: python